danielrojas121/Robotics/Lab4/README.txt

 Invoking program details
 ------------------------------------------------------------------------------
 Invoke program: python locate.py [coordinate file] [particle count]
-Example: python locate.py coordinates.txt 5000
+Example: python locate.py coordinates.txt 15000

+As shown above, we have occasionaly ran our program with 15000 particles.
+This provides greatest accuracty.

 A coordinates file is needed to supply world size and obstacle placement.
 The format is as specified in the lab.
 Example:
 200 200